-Munros are a collection of mountains in Scotland whose peaks are 3,000 feet or over.
+Mountains in Scotland whose peaks are 3,000 feet or over are collectively named Munros.
 The summits are named after Sir Hugh Munro who in 1891 published the tables in the Scottish Mountaineering Club Journal.
 At the time, the collation of this list was a major exercise, taking over 20 years.

 Sgnor na h-Ulaidh (3261 ft)